-Proceeds from the Team Nat Foundation go to the MD Anderson Cancer Center.
+Proceeds from the Team Nat Foundation go to the MD Anderson Neuroendocrine Cancer Research Department.

 Why the MD Anderson Cancer Center?

-When Natalie was first diagnosed, she was directed to go to MD Anderson in Texas, one of the top ranked cancer institutes in the US.
+When Natalie was first diagnosed six years ago, she was directed to go to MD Anderson in Texas, one of the top ranked cancer institutes in the US.
 Given how rare her disease is, she quickly found out that there are only 10 Paraganglioma/Pheochromocytoma specialists in the US, and only a few hospitals that have neuroendocrine research departments working on protocols for these kinds of tumors.
 That is how Natalie met Dr. Jimenez.

-Since her diagnosis, Natalie and her family have received a great deal of guidance and support from Dr. Jimenez at MD Anderson.
-They rely on him for advice and direction on her path to recovery.
+Throughout Natalie’s fight, she and her family received a great deal of guidance and support from Dr. Jimenez at MD Anderson.
 In our 2013 Annual Fundraiser, Dr. Jimenez was our guest speaker of honor.
 He has extensive knowledge of new treatments in the field and maintains contact with Paraganglioma specialists around the world.

 Dr. Jimenez specializes in adult endocrinology with a special interest in paragangliomas & pheochromocytom

 The Team Nat Foundation Inc. is a 501(c)(3) non-profit organization.